ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 fix power button shutdown: use an orb topic instead of a work queue call
-message: fix power button shutdown: use an orb topic instead of a work queue call

 px4_shutdown_request() was called from the power button IRQ callback, which invoked a work queue callback.
 But on NuttX, the work queue uses a